Random Subset Averaging: Random Subset Averaging and Its Properties

 \section{Random Subset Averaging and Its Properties}

-In Section \ref{sec2.1}, we present the RSA method for ensemble-based prediction.
-Section \ref{sec2.2} analyses its theoretical properties, while Section \ref{sec2.3} compares RSA to existing methods in an orthogonal setting to highlight its advantages.
+Section \ref{sec2.1} introduces the RSA estimator as a hierarchical aggregation scheme for ensemble prediction.
+Section \ref{sec2.2} establishes its asymptotic optimality under mild conditions, extending classical model averaging theory to multi-layer aggregation.
+Section \ref{sec2.3} provides a risk comparison in an orthogonal setting to highlight its statistical advantages relative to existing methods.